 A pool of relief examiners will be immediately available during the exam in case an examiner has difficulty joining an exam period.
-A relief examiner will be notified via text message by Exam Delivery as soon as a problem with an examiner is detected so they can be ready to go if needed.
+A relief examiner will be notified via phone call from Exam Delivery as soon as a problem with an examiner is detected so they can be ready to go if needed.
 If the examiner cannot be connected within the first five minutes of the exam period, the relief examiner will take over.
 If you are called on to be a relief examiner, you will be notified when to refresh your schedule.
-The new candidate's name will appear as a link on your schedule, which you can click to enter the exam period.
+The new candidate's name will appear on your schedule.
+Click on the name to enter the exam period.